The Poor Remind the Affluent How To Live

 You might think that we would boast another qualification for writing.
 If poverty is a qualification for writing, the oceans would be drained to make ink.
 Poverty, however, is the first qualification for true life.
 Truly living people first of all recognize that they are destitute.
 Without recognizing this one fact, no one can have a real relationship with God.
 No one has anything to offer God.
 Even our good works, done apart from God, only compare to filthy rags.
 So, truly we are all poor when it comes to our souls.

 Yet some are also poor when it comes to their material standing.
-This group, who according to the book of James is rich in faith, has something to say to our affluent brothers and sisters.
+This group, who according to the James 2:5 is rich in faith, has something to say to our affluent brothers and sisters.

 Who - and Where - Are the Poor?